MurphyAAA/GenderIdentification/README.md

 # Introduction

 This project is aiming to develop a classifier to distinguish the gender from 12-dimensional features.
-Training set has xxx samples, XXX of them are male, the rest XXX are female.
+Training set has 2400 samples, 720 of them are male, the rest 1680 are female.
 Expect woking point provided ($\pi$ = 0.5 C<sub>fn</sub>=1 C<sub>fp</sub>=1 ) , another woking point are also into considered($\pi$ = 0,1 C<sub>fn</sub>=1 C<sub>fp</sub>=1)